mohamed14mokhtar/automotive-co-simulation-with-Carla-CANoe-and-AUTOSAR/README.md

   </tr>
 </table>
 <p align="center"><em>Figure 10: AUTOSAR software component architecture representations used in the project.</em></p>
+## How to Run

+To run this project, you first need to make sure that the required tools and dependencies are available:

+- **CARLA Simulator**
+- **Vector CANoe** with a valid license
+- **Eclipse SIL Kit Registry**

+After preparing the environment, follow these steps:

+### 1. Start the SIL Kit Registry
+Run the SIL Kit Registry so that the simulation participants can connect to the communication environment.

+### 2. Start the CARLA server
+Launch the CARLA simulator server.

+### 3. Run the CARLA Python script
+Execute the Python script located at: carla/script.py

+### 4. Run the Cpp Executable file
+executable located at: Sil-Kit/build/Release/CppSpeedReader.exe
+### 5. Run Canoe

 ## Results
 The project demonstrates a complete automotive co-simulation workflow integrating **CARLA**, **Vector CANoe**, **AUTOSAR**, and **Eclipse SIL Kit**.